Kokoro Connect

 Kokoro Connect (ココロコネクト, Kokoro Konekuto) is a Japanese light novel series written by Sadanatsu Anda, with illustrations by Shiromizakana.
-It centers around five high school students facing numerous supernatural phenomena that forces them to reveal secrets that will test their bonds with each other.
+It centers around five high school students facing supernatural phenomena that test their bonds by forcing them to reveal their secrets.
 The series includes 11 volumes published by Enterbrain between January 2010 and September 2013.
 Two manga adaptations have been published by Enterbrain and Kadokawa Shoten.
 A 13-episode anime adaptation directed by Shinya Kawatsura, written by Fumihiko Shimo, and produced by Silver Link aired in Japan between July and September 2012.
 Four additional episodes aired on December 30, 2012.
 The Kokoro Connect franchise was localized in North America by several companies: Seven Seas Entertainment licensed the manga, Sentai Filmworks the anime, and J-Novel Club the light novel series.

 Plot

 The story primarily involves five high school students — Taichi, Iori, Himeko, Yoshifumi, and Yui — who are all the only members of the Student Cultural Research Club at the high school they attend.
 They all face various supernatural, sense-altering phenomena in their daily lives, all seemingly caused by a cryptic entity which refers to itself as 'Heartseed', who is intent on using the phenomena to test the characters for an unknown goal.
 As the five undergo these phenomena, the strength of their bonds will be tested.